 - Spanish language fluency.

-The salary range for this position for an applicant who fits our Senior Staff Attorney experience level is $101,000 - $120,000.
+The salary range for this position for an applicant who fits our Senior Staff Attorney experience level of 10-15 years’ experience is $96,000-120,000.
 The salary range for this position for an applicant who has 6-9 years of experience and would be a Staff Attorney is $79,250 - $91,750.
-Benefits include medical, vision, and dental insurance for staff members and their eligible dependents; life and long-term, short-term disability insurance; 401(k) plan with employer match; ample vacation and sick leave and thirteen paid holidays.
+Benefits include medical, vision, and dental insurance for staff members and their eligible dependents; life and long-term, short-term disability insurance; 401(k) plan with employer match; ample vacation and sick leave and fifteen paid holidays.

 The ACLU SoCal is committed to providing reasonable accommodation to individuals with disabilities.
 If you are a qualified individual with a disability and need assistance applying online, please e-mail firstname.lastname@example.org.
 If you are selected for an interview, you will receive additional information regarding how to request an accommodation for the interview process.